 With this particular outfit, I think that wearing a conservative band is important because the sportcoat is very bold and has a lot going on with the blue patterning.
 Also, Brett’s bold use of red on the contrast collar fabric of his dress shirt is a somewhat unexpected pop of color.
 To add even more color with the watch band would be a mistake, I think.

 Let’s point our attention to a more casual scenario.
-You may recognize the shirt below as our Slate River Road flannel, now sadly out of stock.
-Named after one of my favorite camping sites outside Crested Butte, this shirt was designed with functionality in mind.
+This shirt was designed with functionality in mind.
 The flannel is impressively warm and the two chest pockets ensure that you never run out of places to store your things.
 Both are flap pockets, but one is pleated for bulky items.

-One of the really cool features on this shirt are the buttons – they are rubber!
+One of the really cool features on this shirt are the buttons, they are rubber.
 You can’t quite tell by looking at them, but they certainly feel different.
-I knew that I wanted these buttons when I designed the shirt because I felt that they were the perfect nod to the mountain motif.
+I wanted these buttons when I designed the shirt because they were the perfect nod to the mountain motif.
 Consequently, a rubber watch band makes perfect sense.
-Sure, leather would work (as it usually does), but the rubber band just gives a sense of youthfulness and resilience that I think works really well with this look.
+Sure, leather would work, but the rubber band just gives a sense of youthfulness and resilience that works really well with this look.

 Something else I want to point out is the texture.
 The very textural rubber band is complemented nicely by the flannel fabric.
-In contrast, if I was wearing a very sleek black leather band with this same dress shirt, the two textures would be at odds with one another, wouldn’t they?
+In contrast, if I was wearing a very sleek leather band with this same dress shirt.
+The two textures would be at odds with one another, wouldn’t they?

-I hope these two examples give you a little insight into how you can match your watch to your suit or casual outfit.
-It’s easy to write your watch band off as a trivial style note, but it’s these subtle additions to your overall look that really help to paint a picture of your overall style.
+I hope these examples give you a little insight into how to match your watch to your suit or casual outfit.
+It’s easy to write your watch band off as a trivial style note.
+But it’s these subtle additions to your overall look that really help to paint a picture of your overall style.